POLS 120 Model United Nations 1 credit

 POLS 362 Modern Political Thought 3 credits

-As an introduction to modern and post-modern political thought, students examine the writings of important political thinkers of the past 500 years, including Machiavelli, Hobbes, Locke, Marx, Nietzsche, Dostoyevsky, and Camus.
-Emphasis is on the development of liberal democratic thought and its many recent critiques, including Marxism, feminism, and communitarianism.
+As an introduction to modern and post-modern political through, students examine the writings of important political thinkers of the past 500 years.
+Emphasis is on the development of political theories regarding issues such as democracy, citizenship, justice, equality, race, gender, sexuality, and the environment.
 (This course can be taken as PHIL 362.)

 POLS 363 American Political Thought 3 credits